I. General expectations

 Temporary registration of motor vehicles

 Temporary registration permits are available for vehicles on campus for a short time.
-Visitors may obtain a courtesy permit upon request at the physical plant office, ext.
-7351.
+Visitors may obtain a courtesy permit upon request at the campus safety office, ext.
+7599.
 Seminary students who are doing research at Goshen College will be issued a temporary permit for use during their research.
 Students, who bring a car to campus for a week or two, but not for most of the semester, need a temporary permit.
-Faculty/Staff:

 - No parking